About Us

 What is meat-rendering?

-What does the plant at Riverstone do?
+What does the plant at Beaudesert do?

-The plant at Riverstone is a protein and oil extraction plant.
+The plant at Beaudesert is a protein and oil extraction plant.
 It carries out a process commonly known as rendering.
 The plant is essential in reusing products that remain after manufacturing of products for retail consumption.

 How long has the plant been operating?